pimatic/pimatic-cron/README.md

 pimatic cron plugin
 ===================

-Provides a clock module, so actions can be triggert at a specific time
+Provides a clock sensor, so actions can be triggert at a specific time

 Provided predicates
 -------------------